The Tale of the Bluefin Tuna

 "Fish, amphibian, and reptile, warm-blooded bird and mammal - each of us carries in our veins a salty stream in which the elements sodium, potassium, and calcium are combined in almost the same proportions as in sea water." - Rachel Carson

 Ever since I had the dream come through of swimming through a school of 20+ bluefin tuna in the Azores, I have been sort of obsessed with the lifespan and future of this iconic creature.

 Bluefin tuna underwater, Malta Tuna farm, photography by Edward Curmi

 While sushi for a long time has been one of my favourite dishes, I have a couple of years ago decided never to eat bluefin tuna again.
 The reason is simple.
-Because a lot of people in the world like bluefin tuna (probably the best fish meat out there), between 1976 and 2009 global stocks have dwindled over 90 percent.
-Scientists now predict that at the current fishing rate all the world's bluefin tuna could be fished out by 2012.
+Because a lot of people in the world like bluefin tuna (probably the best fish meat out there), in the last 30 years global stocks have dwindled over 90 percent.
+Scientists now predict that at the current fishing rate all the world's bluefin tuna could be fished out within a few years.

 But before we go into all the doom and gloom (yes, there is some pretty sad news coming up later), let us go back and see what makes the bluefin tuna such an amazing fish; a fish that very few photographers / scuba divers have encountered in the wild.
 Bluefin tuna are capable of reaching well over a thousand pounds (453.59 kilograms) in weight, and rival the black marlin and blue marlin as some of the largest known bony fish.